uclagiving/uclafund-site/wp-content/plugins/siteorigin-panels/readme.txt

 1. The page builder interface.
 2. Powerful widget insert dialog with groups and search.
-3. Live Editor that lets you change your content in real time.
+3. Live Editor that lets you change your content in real-time.
 4. Undo changes with the History Browser.
 5. Row Builder that gives unlimited flexibility.